-Analysis of past experience
+Analysis of Past Experience

-Estimates of the basic premium necessary to finance both benefit payments and administrative expenses are shown below, on both a cash and an incurred basis.
+Estimates of the basic premium that would have financed both benefit payments and administrative expenses are shown below, on both a cash and an incurred basis.
 Cash figures must be adjusted for the estimated increase in liability for incurred but unpaid services.
 Monthly premium rates on both cash and incurred bases are compared below for the three most recent fiscal years with the premium rate actually charged.

-D Premium rate re benefits and adn expense Fiscal year ending June 30 Premium rate charged Cash basis Incurred basis 970 971 972 \$4.00 5.30 5.60 \$4.
-47 4.
+Premium rate Premium rate required for benefits and administrative expenses Fiscal year ending June 30 charged Cash basis Incurred basis 1971 1972 1973 \$5.
+30 5.
+60 5.
+80 \$4.
 82 5.
-28 \$4.
-56 4.
-9 2 5.
-40
+28 5.
+38 \$4.
+92 5.
+36 5.
+71